colts70/The-Sematic-Stack/README.md

 🧩 Summary (SEO View) HESS / DFH gives search engines what they never had:

-a deterministic semantic root a canonical topic authority explicit entity resolution declared crawl geometry machine-verifiable trust Search stops guessing.
-Ranking stabilizes.
-Authority compounds.

 DNS told machines where to go.
 HESS / DFH tells them what it means when they get there.

-Beginner Layer (Simple Explanation) To install HESS / DFH you only need:
+To install HESS / DFH you only need:

-a .well-known/ directory a file named stack pure JSON-LD HTTPS hosting Machines resolve: https://yourdomain.com/.well-known/stack
+a .well-known/ directory, a file named stack, pure JSON-LD HTTPS hosting Machines resolve: https://yourdomain.com/.well-known/stack

 That single file gives AI: